pnp/modernization/Solutions/PageTransformationUI/docs/deploymentguide.md

 ## Step 3: Enable the page transformation UI for your site collections

-There's no ways to do this.
-The easiest is going the your modernization center home page, enter the URL of your site collection and click on **Enable**:
+There's two ways to do this.
+The easiest is going to your modernization center home page, enter the URL of your site collection and click on **Enable**:

 ![page transformator setup web part](/Solutions/PageTransformationUI/docs/images/enablepagetransformationwebpart.png)